We may earn a commission if you make a purchase from the links on this page.

-With the new Galaxy S20, Plus and Ultra editions, however, Samsung takes its stock notification light replacement solution, called Edge Lighting, to a whole new level that doesn't require you to search for any extras.
+Starting with the Galaxy S20 models, though, and now with their S21 series successors, Samsung takes its stock notification light replacement solution, called Edge Lighting, to a whole new level that doesn't require you to search for any extras.

-Here's how to turn on and set the Samsung Galaxy S20, S20+, and S20 Ultra smart notification light:
+Here's how to turn on and set the Samsung Galaxy S21, S21+, and S21 Ultra smart notification light:

-- From Settings (app icon or cogwheel in notification bar), tap Display > Edge screen > Edge lighting.
+From Settings (app icon or cogwheel in notification bar), tap Notifications > Brief pop-up settings > Edge lighting.

-- Tap Add keyword to configure a smart lighting effect triggered by specific text in notification titles and body.
+Tap Color by keyword to configure a smart lighting effect triggered by specific text in notification titles and body.

 There you go, you can now trigger a red notification light running around your Galaxy S20 when there is the word "coronavirus" mentioned in your Facebook Messenger, WhatsApp or Gmail alerts.
-We kid, but it's still a rather cool feature that will hopefully trickle down to the Galaxy S10 family's Edge Lighting options, too.
+We kid, but it's still a rather cool feature that will hopefully trickle down.
 As for custom call lighting, here's what Samsung has to say: